pflooky/data-caterer/README.md

    1. Read metadata from data source and insert for all sub data sources (e.g. tables)
    2. Get statistics from existing data in data source if exists
 7. Delete generated data
+8. Generate based on all possible combinations of columns
+   1. Calculate the total number of combinations based on metadata

 ## Challenges